 Alaska Vehicle Insurance Requirements

 If you live in or near one of Alaska's more heavily populated areas, you'll need to carry at least a minimal amount of insurance on any registered motor vehicles.
-However, about 13 percent of Alaska drivers in these areas still drive without insurance.
-Alaska differs from other states in size, population and attitude.
+However, over 15 percent of Alaskan drivers still drive without insurance.
+Alaska differs from other states in size, population, and attitude.
 It also takes a different approach to insurance, so it's important to learn the rules.

 Who Needs Vehicle Insurance in Alaska?